microsoft/do-client/snapcraft-options/ubuntu-snap.md

     - `$ ./build/build-snaps.sh agent`
     - `$ ./build/build-snaps.sh sdk-tests`

+- **Building on ARM64 architecture**
+    - `$ ./build/build-snaps.sh agent arm64`
+    - `$ ./build/build-snaps.sh sdk-tests arm64`

+If the `arm64` argument is not provided then by default snapcraft will build the snap for `amd64` architecture.

 - By default snapcraft doesn't allow multiple snaps definition in the same code base, so this build-snaps.sh file was created so that we can copy the different snap files into the main snapcraft.yaml file and then build it.

 - Subsequent builds of the same component without modifying the corresponding yaml file:
     - `$ snapcraft`

 - The build will generate *.snap files in the current working directory.
-Example: **deliveryoptimization-sdk-tests_0.1_amd64.snap**.
+Example: **deliveryoptimization-sdk-tests_0.1_multi.snap**.

 - In the snapcraft.yaml the regular script to build for both the delivery optimization agent and sdk is called (`build.py`), but since there are some different behaviors the code should have when inside a snap, for that we use a flag `--build-for-snap` on the build.